-If you’ve wondered about the best places to go stargazing around the world, it’s admittedly hard to narrow down the list — and it’s a question I often receive when asked about those destinations that merit an astrotourism trip in their own right.
+If you're keen on celebrating dark skies at any point of the year, you'll likely be wondering where are the best places to go.
+It’s admittedly hard to narrow down the list — and it’s a question I often receive when asked about those destinations that merit an astrotourism trip in their own right.
 Below you’ll discover five of my favorite dark sky destinations around the world.
 There are countless others of similar quality and experience, but this list can serve as inspiration to spark your own research and stargazing trip.

 Utah & Arizona, Southwestern USA

 If there’s one region in the world that comes to mind for the greatest density of incredible dark sky locations, it has to be Southern Utah and Arizona in the American Southwest.
 In fact, these two states continue to compete for which one has more IDA-certified dark sky locations.
-(At most recent count, Utah is in the lead, though the race is tight!)
+(At the most recent count, Utah has the highest concentration of anywhere in the world.)

 Within this vast area, there are several great places to visit for stargazing.
 For inspiration, one could plan a trip to visit all five of Utah’s National Parks – Utah’s “Mighty 5” – which are all recognized dark sky parks.
 Or to Arizona’s Grand Canyon National Park and neighboring Grand Canyon-Parashant National Monument, where the gigantic geologic formations rival the stars in their expansiveness.